-Charge only with R134A Charge to 2 lbs.
+Charge to 2 lbs.
 12 oz.

 Air Conditioning

 TYPE - The cab on your sprayer is equipped with a R-134a air conditioning system.

 RECHARGING - Recharge it only with R-134a refigerant.
 If your air conditioning system is mistakenly charged with R-12 refigerant, serious problems, such as compressor seizure, may result.
 Therefore, confirm refigerant before recharging system.